PowerShell/PowerShell-RFC/X-Rejected/RFC0007-Weak-Aliases.md

 ### Majority Decision

 The [feedback](https://github.com/PowerShell/PowerShell-RFC/issues/16) was extremely helpful as lead to some great discussion and insights.
-After discussion of the RFC and the feedback with the PowerShell team, the committee voted unanimously to rejct this RFC,
+After discussion of the RFC and the feedback with the PowerShell team, the committee voted unanimously to reject this RFC.
+We will continue to develop a better solution to address this problem.

 The Weak Alias RFC as it's currently written does not solve the overall problem with aliases that collide with existing tools.
 Although it resolves some specific use cases, it introduces other problems which may lead to unpredictable and inconsistent results.
-However, simply removing the aliases was deemed too risky a change for Windows PowerShell as it would break existing scripts that depend on the existing behavior.
 The wget/curl aliases were already removed from PowerShell Core so the problem was limited to Windows PowerShell.

 The PowerShell team have discussed several ideas to help mitigate this issue on Windows PowerShell and over time educate users to not rely on aliases in scripts.